Rafikhan15/office-lunch-menu-management/README.md

 #  Office Lunch Menu Management System Documentation

 The Office Lunch Menu Management System is a web application designed to streamline the management of daily lunch options in an office environment.
 This system allows admins to efficiently add and manage daily lunch menus, while employees can view these menus and select their lunch preferences.
-The goal is to simplify the lunch ordering process and ensure accurate recording of employees' choices.
+The goal is to simplify the lunch ordering process and to ensure accurate recording of employee's choices.
 ## Tech Stack

 **Frontend:** React, React Router , TailwindCSS, React Hook Form, Shadcn UI, Day Picker.